yensi-solutions/frontendEngineer/level1/level1-readme.md

 1. Create a new React project using Create React App with TypeScript:

 2. Use EmployeeList.png as a guide to create a view that displays a list of employees.
+The end result should be exactly as the image.

 3. Use `data.ts` file located in the project directory.
 This file contains the data that you will need to build the view.